 Like the Dell U3417W, the gray uniformity was measured with Uniformity Compensation disabled.
 Setting this to 'Calibrated' did not significantly improve the uniformity, but cut the contrast ratio in half, so we don't recommend it.

-The Dell U3818DW has outstanding accuracy out of the box.
+The Ultrasharp U3818DW has outstanding accuracy out of the box.
 White balance and color accuracy dE are very low, and even enthusiasts likely won't be able to notice any inaccuracies.
 Gamma follows the target curve nearly perfectly, and the color temperature is only slightly cool.

 The color accuracy and white balance are nearly perfect after calibration, but the Gamma is slightly worse.
 Color temperature is slightly warm after calibration.